The Return of Glasnevin to the Kilmacurragh Estate

 Replanting the Gardens

-In 2006 a planting plan was drafted for the arboretum, and a major programme of replanting soon followed.
+In 2006 a planting plan was drafted for the gardens, and a major programme of replanting soon followed.
 The gardens are now being replanted using material raised at Glasnevin from various collaborative expeditions to many parts of the globe, most notably China and Chile.
 This new plan incorporates phytogeographical planting, and with this system garden areas have been devoted to the floras of various regions of the world, for example, temperate South America, the Himalaya, China and, perhaps most importantly, to our own Irish flora.
 Outside of Glasnevin/Kilmacurragh expeditions material is also being received from and botanic gardens worldwide, most notably the Royal Botanic Gardens, Kew and Edinburgh, and the Royal Tasmanian Botanical Gardens in Hobart.

-Not all areas follow this scheme and a number of areas in the arboretum will grow plants from outside these regions with particular emphasis on tender Australasian and Mediterranean region plants.
+Not all areas follow this scheme and a number of areas in the gardens will grow plants from outside these regions with particular emphasis on tender Australasian and Mediterranean region plants.
 The restoration of Kilmacurragh’s famous Victorian Double Borders is nearing completion and they will act as our show borders, growing colourful, exotic, exciting plants.

 The Fossil Lawn